ZahariCheyrekov/mern-assignment/README.md

 # mern-assignment

+# About

+This is a MERN stack assignment project and the idea is to collaborate with an external API.
+You can learn more about the API here <a href="https://pokeapi.co/">PokeAPI</a>.

 # How to run the app on your computer

 1. You can download the project ZIP file or you can clone the repository directly.